city96/ComfyUI_ExtraModels/README.md

 # Extra Models for ComfyUI

-This repository aims to add support for various random image diffusion models to ComfyUI.
+This repository aims to add support for various different image diffusion models to ComfyUI.

 ## Installation

-Simply clone this repo to your custom_nodes folder using the following command: `git clone https://github.com/city96/ComfyUI_ExtraModels custom_nodes/ComfyUI_ExtraModels`.
+Simply clone this repo to your custom_nodes folder using the following command:

+`git clone https://github.com/city96/ComfyUI_ExtraModels custom_nodes/ComfyUI_ExtraModels`

+You will also have to install the requirements from the provided file by running `pip install -r requirements.txt` inside your VENV/conda env.
+If you downloaded the standalone version of ComfyUI, then follow the steps below.

-### Portable install
+### Standalone ComfyUI

 I haven't tested this completely, so if you know what you're doing, use the regular venv/`git clone` install option when installing ComfyUI.

 Go to the where you unpacked `ComfyUI_windows_portable` to (where your run_nvidia_gpu.bat file is) and open a command line window.
 Press `CTRL+SHIFT+Right click` in an empty space and click "Open PowerShell window here".

-In case you haven't installed in through the manager, run `git clone https://github.com/city96/ComfyUI_ExtraModels .\ComfyUI\custom_nodes\ComfyUI_ExtraModels`
+Clone the repository to your custom nodes folder, assuming haven't installed in through the manager.

+`git clone https://github.com/city96/ComfyUI_ExtraModels .\ComfyUI\custom_nodes\ComfyUI_ExtraModels`

 To install the requirements on windows, run these commands in the same window:
 ```